shasshaank/HackerRank_Problem_Statement/ProblemStatement2.md

 **POST /api/queries/execute/:**

-The request body will have a `client_id`, `query`, and `tier`.
+- The request body will have a `client_id`, `query`, and `tier`.

-**Determine Cost**: Check the query string.
+- **Determine Cost**: Check the query string.
 If it contains the word `"JOIN"` (case-insensitive), cost is 50.
 Otherwise, cost is 10.

-**Check Budget**:
+- **Check Budget**:

-Standard Tier: Balance cannot go below 0.
+- Standard Tier: Balance cannot go below 0.

-Premium Tier: Balance can go down to -100 (overdraft allowed).
+- Premium Tier: Balance can go down to -100 (overdraft allowed).

-**Execution**:
+- **Execution**:

-If `(Current Balance - Cost)` is valid according to the tier rules: Deduct cost, update balance, and return `status: "ACCEPTED"` with code 201.
+- If `(Current Balance - Cost)` is valid according to the tier rules: Deduct cost, update balance, and return `status: "ACCEPTED"` with code 201.

-If budget is insufficient: Return status: "REJECTED" with code 403.
+- If budget is insufficient: Return status: "REJECTED" with code 403.

-Optimization Hint:
+- **Optimization Hint**:

-If budget is insufficient BUT the query is missing the word `"LIMIT"`, return `status: "OPTIMIZATION_SUGGESTED"` with code 200 instead of 403.
+- If budget is insufficient BUT the query is missing the word `"LIMIT"`, return `status: "OPTIMIZATION_SUGGESTED"` with code 200 instead of 403.

-The implementation must handle concurrent requests safely.
+- The implementation must handle concurrent requests safely.

-Note: The `message` field in the response is informational only.
+- Note: The `message` field in the response is informational only.
 The evaluation will NOT check the content of `message`.
 Only `status`, `remaining_budget`, `cost_deducted`, and `HTTP status code` will be validated.

 **Implementation Requirements**:

-Complete the execute_query method in views.py.
+- Complete the execute_query method in views.py.

-**Concurrency**: You must ensure that two simultaneous requests do not deduct budget based on stale data.
+- **Concurrency**: You must ensure that two simultaneous requests do not deduct budget based on stale data.

-**Atomicity**: Budget updates must happen inside a transaction.
+- **Atomicity**: Budget updates must happen inside a transaction.

-Do not modify the provided `Client` model structure.
+- Do not modify the provided `Client` model structure.

 **Validation Rules**:

-`client_id`: Must exist in the database.
+- `client_id`: Must exist in the database.

-`query`: Must be a non-empty string.
+- `query`: Must be a non-empty string.

-`tier`: Must be either "STANDARD" or "PREMIUM".
+- `tier`: Must be either "STANDARD" or "PREMIUM".

 **Cost Logic**:

-Complex Query: Contains "JOIN" -> 50 credits
+- Complex Query: Contains "JOIN" -> 50 credits

-Simple Query: Everything else -> 10 credits
+- Simple Query: Everything else -> 10 credits